tiramizoo/oxid-plugin/README.md

     * **Packing strategy:**
     The shop admin is able to specify what packages are used by the shop.
 He can do that in 3 ways:

-        * **All products have individual dimensions**: That means each product will be packaged seperately (number of products equals number of packages).
+        * **All products have individual dimensions**: That means each product will be packed seperately (number of products equals number of packages).

         * **Specific dimensions of packages**: That means that the admin is able to specify all package sizes they use in shop to pack products.
 Then the  packing algorithm starts to pack all products in as smallest number of packages as possible and assumes the resulting package size as the package to deliver.
 Go to tiramizoo configuration to specify these dimensions ([Production version](https://www.tiramizoo.com/dashboard/package_presets), [testing version](https://sandbox.tiramizoo.com/dashboard/package_presets)).